Madhavi258/E-Health-Card/README.md

 Demonstration: https://drive.google.com/file/d/10XHU6gRIJUF0oVYh3_c44EF2nd_8xNse/view?usp=sharing

 Vida.zip file contains the code of all web portals that we included in our portal.
 Portal contains Doctor, Patient, Laboratory and Admin Modules.
+Doctor, Laboratory and Patient modules are designed according to their roles and to handle all of them Admin module is designed.
+We also taken care about Fraud IDs.
+We ensure that no fraud Doctor or Laboratory can be enter in our system because we have to take care about patient's medical history.
+Theft of medical history can cause many of negative things, so we handle all such fraud Ids and not allow them to enter into the system.

 Module Login Usage:
 -------------------